conduktor/conduktor-public-charts/charts/gateway/README.md

 ## Parameters

-### Conduktor-gateway configurations
+### Conduktor Gateway configurations

-This section contains configuration of the gateway
+This section contains configuration of the Gateway.

-### Conduktor-gateway image configuration
+### Conduktor Gateway image configuration

 This section define the image to be used